IN THIS ARTICLE

 There are several medications available to treat malaria, including

-Most medications are available only in tablet or pill form.
+Most medications are available only as tablets or pills.
 Intravenous treatment with quinidine may be needed in severe malaria or when the patient cannot take oral medications.
-Malaria during pregnancy requires treatment by someone who is expert in this area.
+Malaria during pregnancy requires treatment by someone who is an expert in this area.
 Miscarriage and maternal death may occur, even in the best of hands.

 Importantly, the CDC maintains a malaria hotline.
 Clinicians can telephone the CDC for advice on diagnosis and treatment of the disease (http://www.cdc.gov).